-Only University personnel specifically granted a power of attorney, in writing by the President, are authorized to sign contracts or agreements that financially commit the University, or require the University to make payment of any kind in case of default, for revenue-neutral contracts.
+Only University personnel specifically granted a power of attorney, in writing by the President, are authorized to sign contracts or agreements that financially commit the University, or require the University to make payment of any kind.
 Those with power of attorney shall only sign contracts within the limit stated in the power of attorney.
-Nor shall any department or individual, unless specifically delegated via a power of attorney to do so, sign any contract or agreement that represents in any manner whatsoever to an individual or business that the signor possess the authority to bind the University.
-Even when legal authority exists via a power of attorney, all contracts and agreements require review and approval by Purchasing Services prior to the signing of the contract document, and a Requisition must be submitted, and a Purchase Order issued, before any contract documents are released to the contractor/vendor.
+Nor shall any department or individual, unless specifically delegated via a power of attorney to do so, sign any contract or agreement that represents in any manner whatsoever to an individual or business that the signor possesses the authority to bind the University.
+Even when legal authority exists via a power of attorney, all contracts and agreements that will a purchase order, require review and approval by Purchasing Services prior to the signing of the contract document, and a Requisition must be submitted, and a Purchase Order issued, before any contract documents are released to the contractor/vendor.
 If this policy is not followed, the individual signing the contract may be personally liable for any costs incurred.

 Purchasing Services reserves the right to select the vendor and determine the price based on the quality and quantity specified by the department.
 The department shall never assume that the vendor specified will be used.
 Upon receipt of a Requisition via OMNI, a Purchasing Specialist will take one of the following actions: